MicrosoftDocs/azure-devops-docs/docs/integrate/previous-apis/work/charts.md

 ---
-title: Charts for Kanban boards | REST API Reference for Visual Studio Team Services and Team Foundation Server
+title: Charts for Kanban boards | REST API Reference for Azure DevOps Services and Team Foundation Server
-description: Work with the charts on Kanban boards programmatically using the REST APIs for Visual Studio Team Services and Team Foundation Server. ms.assetid: b23c71d1-7c01-4c29-a48d-a64c6f7a5560 ms.prod: devops ms.technology: devops-ecosystem
+description: Work with the charts on Kanban boards programmatically using the REST APIs for Azure DevOps Services and Team Foundation Server. ms.assetid: b23c71d1-7c01-4c29-a48d-a64c6f7a5560 ms.prod: devops ms.technology: devops-ecosystem